 Lower cost barriers will drive greater deployments—whether that means community hospitals empowering surgical teams with their own dedicated 3D printer or mobile medical units bringing state-of-the-art healthcare solutions to remote or underserved populations.
 Additive is a perfect solution for producing to the unit of one—limited runs of products which can be aimed at smaller, less historically profitable groups of patients with unmet needs.

 In terms of dollars and cents, the market opportunity is extraordinary.
 According to reports by SmarTech Analysis, the market for medical 3D printing is currently estimated to be worth well over $1 billion.
 By 2027, the market value is set to grow to over $13 billion, with $4.9 billion in hip replacements alone.
 Additionally, the report estimates that, by 2026, close to 3.2 million 3D-printed medical implants may be in use throughout the world.

-Multiple sectors within the medical industry are benefiting from 3D printing, including orthopedics, dental and podiatry.
-The technology is offering exciting new ways to provide personalized care and create better-performing medical devices.
+Multiple sectors within the medical field are benefiting from 3D printing, including orthopedics, dental and podiatry.
+The technology is offering exciting new ways to provide personalized care and 3D printed medical devices.

 Personalizing Orthopedics with 3D Printing

 Of the many surgical arenas, orthopedics lends itself most to 3D printing solutions.
 The sector has been one of the fastest growing in medical device manufacturing and includes reconstructive devices, spinal implants, arthroscopy, ortho-biologicals, hip implants and knee replacements.
 The following is a deeper dive on how 3D printing is being put to work in the ortho-domain:

 Spinal implants are used by physicians when there's a need to restore intervertebral height in their patients, resulting from a range of medical conditions, including degenerative disc disease, herniated disc, spondylolisthesis, spinal stenosis and osteoporosis.